Americans with Disabilities Act (ADA) Information

 • The requested accommodations would fundamentally alter the nature of the service, program, or activity.

-Complaints alleging discrimination on the basis of disability can be filed through the court's Grievance Procedure, which is established in accordance with the requirements of the Americans with Disabilities Act of 1990 (ADA).
+Complaints alleging discrimination on the basis of disability can be filed through the ADA grievance procedure required by the ADA.
 Read more about the Grievance Procedure for the Supreme Court of California and California Courts of Appeals.

 Website Accessibility Features